 “The successful prosecution of this case is a result local, state, and federal law enforcement agencies working together with our prosecutors to bring drug traffickers to justice,” Finley stated.
 “These defendants’ attempt to smuggle kilos of cocaine and heroin into the Acadiana region was foiled because of the hard work and dedication of the agencies involved and their commitment to keeping our community safe.”

 Mojica-Echeverria was arrested as part of an Organized Crime Drug Enforcement Task Force (OCDETF) investigation.
-The Drug Enforcement Administration, the Baton Rouge Police Department, and the Vermillion Parish Sheriff’s Office participated in this OCDETF investigation.
+The DEA, the Baton Rouge Police Department and the Vermillion Parish Sheriff’s Office participated in this OCDETF investigation.

 The OCDETF program is a joint federal, state and local cooperative approach to combat drug trafficking and is the nation’s primary tool for disrupting and dismantling major drug trafficking organizations, targeting national and regional level drug trafficking organizations, and coordinating the necessary law enforcement entities and resources to disrupt or dismantle the targeted criminal organization and seize their assets.

 Assistant U.S. Attorney Brett L. Grayson prosecuted the case.